-The actually marking of such an activity would involve the use of rubrics or some sort of count system for the number of words the student was able to write down.
+The actual marking of such an activity would involve the use of rubrics or some sort of count system for the number of words the student was able to write down.
 Often, spelling and pronunciation are not considered major factors in the grade because of the rush nature of the writing.

 Controlled and Guided

 Controlled writing involves having students modify an existing writing sample.
 For example, changing all the verb in a paragraph from past to present.
-This will require them to often change more than just the verbs but other aspects of writing as well
+This will require them too often change more than just the verbs but other aspects of writing as well

 Guided writing involves having the students respond to some sort of question or stimuli.
 For example, the students may watch a video and then are asked to write about and or answer questions.
-They may also be try to rewrite something that they heard at normal speed.
+They may also try to rewrite something that they heard at normal speed.

 The most common form of self-writing is the writing of a journal.
 The writing is only intended for the student.
 Even note-taking is considered a form of self-writing even though it is not normally comprehensible to others.